hosackm/l33t/README.md

 pip install -r requirements.txt
 ```

-When a solution is a available in Python it can be run with the following:
+A Python solution can be run directly with the following:

 ```bash
 python problems/01/two_sum.py
 ```

+**OR**

-Also, all available tests can be run using `pytest` from the root directory, like so:
+all available tests can be run using `pytest` from the root directory, like so:

 ```bash
 pytest -xv